 Extreme pain, though, causes a more complicated natural response that depresses immune function, interferes with blood clotting and wound healing, and negatively affects the cardiovascular system.
 Extreme pain can also permanently rewire neural pathways to create a “pain memory” that keeps pets feeling pain long after the injury has healed.
 It’s as if the normal highway a nerve impulse travels is repeatedly forced to “detour” from the safe path and instead leap off the same painful cliff.

-Medicine given before surgery can prevent pain memory.
+Medicine to prepare for dog surgeries can prevent pain memory.
 Studies show that pets need less pain medicine after they wake from surgery if given preemptive pain control.
 This also reduces the amount of general anesthetic required and reduces post-surgical side effects.
 Pets also tend to recover more quickly when pain is appropriately managed.

 The most common pain relievers are over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin.
 NSAIDs can be very helpful for a variety of painful conditions, from arthritis to cancer.